magarena/magarena/release/README.txt

 Mike
 PalladiaMors
 ShawnieBoy

-    triggers go on stack after state-based-actions are checked, fixes issue #209 remove DeckStrengthViewer
+- triggers go on stack after state-based-actions are checked, fixes issue #209

+- remove DeckStrengthViewer

-    show id of give face down creatures/spells a unique name so name filter works rename getDuelFile() to getLatestDuelFile() and actual duel file to "latest.duel".
+- show id of give face down creatures/spells a unique name so name filter works

+- rename getDuelFile() to getLatestDuelFile() and actual duel file to "latest.duel".

-    Restore selected deck type and deck name on opening DeckChooserDialog.
+- Restore selected deck type and deck name on opening DeckChooserDialog.

+- added the following to the card script:
-    support 'reveal the top [amount] cards of your library.
-Put all [cards] revealed this way into your hand and the rest on the bottom of your library in any order.' support 'Whenever an opponent draws a card, <effect>' and 'Whenever a player draws a card, <effect>' support 'At the beginning of your draw step, <effect>' support 'At the beginning of each other player's draw step, <effect>' becomes
+  * effect: Reveal the top <amount> cards of your library.
+Put all <cards> revealed this way into your hand and the rest on the bottom of your library in any order.
-    only allow AI to animate if not excluded from combat support "Whenever SN blocks or becomes blocked by a [permanent], <effect>" support effect 'Destroy RN.'
-'Destroy RN at end of combat.' support 'return rn to its owner's hand at end of combat.' support 'whenever a [creature] attacks or blocks, <effect>' support 'Whenever a [creature] blocks, [effect]'
+  * ability: Whenever an opponent draws a card, <effect>
+  * ability: Whenever a player draws a card, <effect>
+  * ability: At the beginning of your draw step, [effect]
+  * ability: At the beginning of each other player's draw step, [effect]
+  * effect: SN becomes
+  * ability: Whenever SN blocks or becomes blocked by a <permanent>, <effect>
+  * effect: Destroy that <permanent>.
+  * effect: Destroy that <permanent> at end of combat.
+  * effect: Return that <permanent> to its owner's hand at end of combat.
+  * ability: Whenever a <creature> attacks or blocks, <effect>
+  * ability: Whenever a <creature> blocks, <effect>

     support ability 'whenever a [creature] attacks you, [effect]' add 'during the end of combat step' condition add ability '[costs]: Return SN from your graveyard to your hand.'